matthewmoscou/Canthatch/README.md

 The Canthatch 7DL assembly was composed of approximately 129k contigs over 241 Mb.

 ### Identification of EMS generated SNPs in NS1 and NS2 relative to Canthatch
-An alignment-based strategy was taken to identify SNPs between Canthatch and mutants NS1 and NS2.
+An alignment-based strategy was taken to identify SNPs between Canthatch and mutants NS1 and NS2, using `bwa` for alignment.

 ```bash
 # Initialize assembly for bwa alignment